Six Proven Ways To Being A Resilient Stepmom

 After 31 years of being a stepmother, I've realized that it's not about being perfect or making everyone happy.
 It's about doing your best and realizing that no one is ever perfect.
 It will take time for you to adjust to this new role, but the more effort you put in, the more confidence you'll gain.
 Your children may need some help adjusting as well; this transition will be infinitely easier if you stay calm and act like an adult.

-In other words, people with resilience are not only able to bounce back from hardships but they also have tools and support that helps them get back on track.
+In other words, bonus moms with resilience are not only able to bounce back from hardships but they also have tools and support that helps them get back on track.
+These are ways to be resilient as a stepmom

 To read more about my topic on building resiliency as a stepmom, read my article The Resilient Stepmom - 9 Ways To Kick Stress & Anxiety To The Curb in the October issue of Stepmom Magazine